-UnitingCare Health employ Indigenous Workplace Advisors who provide advice and links to local indigenous communities.
+- Build relationships with Indigenous Advisors, who provide cultural advice and links to local Aboriginal and Torres Strait Islander communities.

-An acknowledgement of country takes place at informal and small events such as meetings.
-At larger events, such as the opening of a new hospital or service, local Elder’s are invited to perform a Welcome to Country ceremony.
+- Ensure an Acknowledgement of Country takes place at informal and small events such as meetings.
+At larger events, such as the opening of a new hospital or service, local Elders are invited to provide a Welcome to Country ceremony.